TomConlin/Semantic_Exchange_Format/README.md

 Being a rooted tree guarantees exactly one node without incoming edges
 Interior nodes provide structure to determine how leaf nodes are grouped.
-Leaf nodes are used to carry (external) data
+Leaf nodes are used to carry external data and types.

 We can not know all of the leaf/data node values in advance,